PDFTron is now Apryse. Same great products, new name.

 In contrast, Office templates have pagination baked into the logic of the format, making implementation of dynamic generation easier.
 As a bonus, users can upload their own templates in open Office formats created in their familiar Office tools.
 This makes it easy to recycle from an existing repository.

-If you’d like to produce compact, high-fidelity PDFs with interactive (searchable/selectable) text, we’d suggest another method.
+To produce compact, high-fidelity PDFs with interactive (searchable/selectable) text, we’d suggest another method.

-You can look at a number of open source libraries and methods.
+There are various open source libraries and methods.
 For example:

 React-to-PDF Generation